haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images